hgwood/blog/personal-secrets-in-vault/personal-secrets-in-vault.md

 ## What about the cubbyhole engine?

 Vault provides at alternate secret engine, the [cubbyhole engine](https://www.vaultproject.io/docs/secrets/cubbyhole/index.html), which works the same as the KV engine, except that all paths are namespaced to a token.
 Tokens are the most basic way you may log into Vault.
 They are opaque strings that have policies and a time-to-live attached to them.
 When a token is revoked, its cubbyhole is deleted.
 Consequently, having personal data inside a cubbyhole would mean having long-lived tokens, and while I'm not sure about this, I think that's not great.
 Also, logging in to Vault with an authentication backend as described earlier generates a new token everytime, so using cubbyhole would force applications to save the token resulting from the first login and keep renewing it forever.
-Not very practical.
+Again, not very practical.

 ## Vault 0.11 saves the day